 UW-Stout can help you achieve your goals.

-This course is designed for classroom teachers and support staff at all levels including Title I and special education teachers, reading specialists, and curriculum directors.
+This course is designed for classroom teachers and support staff at all levels including Title I and special education teachers, reading specialists, school psychologists, and curriculum directors.

 Course Description: Concepts, methods, research, and historical developments that form the foundations of teaching reading.
 Pedagogical considerations, including general conditions for learning to read and write; developmental phases of reading; principles of good reading instruction; development of a personal philosophy about teaching reading as a reflective practitioner.